StefaNikolic / E+ / Getty Images

 1. Pre-plan ongoing charges

-It’s tempting to whip out your card for anything you want or need.
-Instead, think about what you want to charge in advance.
-In most cases you’ll want to repay the entire bill when it’s due.
+It’s tempting to whip out your credit card for anything you want or need.
+Rather than doing that, though, think about what you want to charge in advance.
+In most cases, you’ll want to repay the entire bill when it’s due.
 For example, you may decide to only use the card for gas or groceries, which will run you $300 per month, an amount that works for your budget.
 But by paying the debt in full within the grace period (21 to 30 days), you won’t have to deal with any interest being charged to your balance.

 2. Budget for special occasions

-Of course, you can also use your credit card to buy things that come up unexpectedly, such as concert tickets or items that are too expensive to pay for with cash on hand, like a new laptop.
-In such circumstances, treat the balance as you would a very short-term loan.
+Of course, you can also use your credit card to buy things that come up unexpectedly, such as concert tickets or items that are too expensive to pay for with cash on hand.
+In these circumstances, treat the balance as you would a very short-term loan.
 Suspend charging and break up the debt into a few monthly installments.
 So, if you charge $800 on a card with an APR of 23% and send $277, you’d be in the clear in three months.
 The total interest will be $31.
 That’s the cost of convenience.

 3. Mind the due date